openstack/tacker/doc/source/devref/enhanced_placement_awareness_usage_guide.rst

 -----------------------------------------

-The compute nodes requires configuration in the BIOS, Hypervisor and OpenStack to enable it be a EPA compute node for deploying high performance VNFs.
+The compute nodes requires configuration in the BIOS, Hypervisor and OpenStack to enable it be an EPA compute node for deploying high performance VNFs.

 Below table shows the configurations needed for the different features across